 Emotions Need To Be Felt

-Feelings are not emotions.
-Emotions happen to us and then we need to feel them.
-But to feel our emotions we need to bring them to our consciousness which requires language.
+To feel our emotions, according to Dr. Neufeld, we need to bring them to our consciousness, which requires language.
 Our children need labels for their big emotions.
-Dr. Neufeld says that not one pill will make you feel emotions and you cannot manage emotions that you cannot feel.
+He adds that not one pill will make you feel emotions and you cannot manage emotions that you cannot feel.

 Play is the Answer